awslabs/mountpoint-s3/README.md

 ### Configuration

-For the alpha release, some additional configuration is required to use Mountpoint for Amazon S3 in some circumstances:
+For the alpha release, additional configuration is required to use Mountpoint for Amazon S3 in some circumstances:

+* **Multiple AWS CLI profiles**: set the `AWS_PROFILE` environment variable to the profile you want to use.
+Profile selection will be supported via the `--profile` command-line argument in the future (https://github.com/awslabs/mountpoint-s3/issues/151).
 * **High-bandwidth EC2 instances**: manually specify the available network bandwidth in Gbps with the `--throughput-target-gbps` command-line argument.
 Defaults to 10 Gbps if not configured.
 This configuration will be automated in the future (https://github.com/awslabs/mountpoint-s3/issues/3).
 * **AWS GovCloud, China (Beijing), and China (Ningxia) regions**: manually specify the S3 endpoint with the `--endpoint-url` command-line argument **and** the region name with the `--region` argument.
 For example, for the AWS GovCloud (US-West) region, specify `--endpoint-url https://s3.us-gov-west-1.amazonaws.com --region us-gov-west-1`.
 See [the S3 endpoints documentation](https://docs.aws.amazon.com/general/latest/gr/s3.html) for more details.
 These regions will be supported via only the `--region` command-line argument in the future (https://github.com/awslabs/mountpoint-s3/issues/4).
 * **Access points**: use the [bucket-style access point alias](https://docs.aws.amazon.com/AmazonS3/latest/userguide/access-points-alias.html) for the access point as the bucket name to mount.
 * **FIPS, dualstack, and transfer acceleration endpoints**: manually specify the S3 endpoint with the `--endpoint-url` command-line argument.
 See [the S3 endpoints documentation](https://docs.aws.amazon.com/general/latest/gr/s3.html) for more details.
 These endpoints will be configurable in the future (https://github.com/awslabs/mountpoint-s3/issues/4).

-## Current status

-Mountpoint for Amazon S3 is currently an alpha release and should not be used in production.
-We're tracking its production readiness and future features on the [Mountpoint for Amazon S3 public roadmap](https://github.com/orgs/awslabs/projects/84).
-We welcome suggestions for new features or use cases!

-Our thinking around features is guided by our [tenets for Mountpoint for Amazon S3](doc/SEMANTICS.md#semantics-tenets).
-We don't intend to implement (and likely won't accept contributions of) features that cannot be efficiently executed against S3's object APIs.
-This rules out Mountpoint for Amazon S3 supporting some POSIX file system functionality like ACLs or file locking.
-For workloads that need these features, we recommend AWS fully managed file system services like [Amazon FSx for Lustre](https://aws.amazon.com/fsx/lustre/) and its [support for linking S3 buckets](https://docs.aws.amazon.com/fsx/latest/LustreGuide/create-dra-linked-data-repo.html).

 ## Contributing

 We welcome contributions to Mountpoint for Amazon S3!
 Please see [CONTRIBUTING.md](doc/CONTRIBUTING.md) for more information on how to report bugs or submit pull requests, and [LOGGING.md](doc/LOGGING.md) for details on how to capture logging data for bug reports.

-Mountpoint for Amazon S3 is designed for high-performance access to the Amazon S3 service.
-While it may be functional against other storage services that use S3-like APIs, we aren't able to provide support for those use cases, and they may inadvertently break when we make changes to better support Amazon S3.
-We welcome contributions of minor compatibility fixes or performance improvements for these services if the changes can be tested against Amazon S3.

 ### Security